eco-hydro/phenofit/README.md

   `maxExtendMonth` to a relative low value, by setting option `set_options(fitting = list(nextend = 1, minExtendMonth = 0, maxExtendMonth = 0.5))`.

 - Use `wHANTS` as the rough fitting function.
-Due to nature of fourier functions, `wHANTS` is more stable for multiple growing seasons, but it is less flexible than `wWHIT.` `wHANTS` is suitable for regions with the static growing season pattern accoss multiple years, `wWHIT` is more suitable for regions with the dynamic growing season pattern.
-  Dynamic growing season pattern is the most challenging task, which also means that large uncertainty might be exists.
+Due to the nature of Fourier functions, `wHANTS` is more stable for multiple growing seasons, but it is less flexible than `wWHIT.` `wHANTS` is suitable for regions with the static growing season pattern across multiple years, `wWHIT` is more suitable for regions with the dynamic growing season pattern.
+Dynamic growing season pattern is the most challenging task, which also means that a large uncertainty might exist.

-  When using `wHANTS` as the rough fitting function, `r_min` is suggested setting as zero.
+  When using `wHANTS` as the rough fitting function, `r_min` is suggested to be set as zero.

-- Use only one iteration in fine fitting procedure.
+- Use only one iteration in the fine fitting procedure.

 # **References**